 In October 2019, Graham Chase Robinson filed a lawsuit against Robert De Niro, claiming harassment and gender discrimination.

-In 2019, Robert De Niro played Murray Franklin in Joker and reunited with Scorsese for The Irishman, which received critical acclaim.
+In 2019, Robert De Niro played Murray Franklin in Todd Phillips' Joker and reunited with Scorsese for The Irishman.
+Joker earned eleven nominations at the Academy Awards, and The Irishman received critical acclaim.

-In 2019, Robert De Niro won acclaim for portraying Robert Mueller on Saturday Night Live, earning him an Emmy nomination.
-He also received an Emmy nomination for his work as a producer on When They See Us.
+In 2019, Robert De Niro portrayed Robert Mueller on Saturday Night Live, earning him an Emmy nomination.
+He also received another Emmy nomination for his work as a producer on Ava DuVernay's When They See Us.

-In May 2020, it was announced that Apple TV+ would co-finance and co-distribute Killers of the Flower Moon with Paramount due to the film's large budget.
+In May 2020, it was announced that Apple TV+ would co-finance and co-distribute the film Killers of the Flower Moon with Paramount.

 In January 2021, Robert De Niro signed on for the historical comedy Amsterdam, playing an army veteran.

-On April 19, 2021, during a virtual divorce hearing, Robert De Niro's lawyer claimed that De Niro was "working at an unsustainable pace" to support Grace Hightower and pay off back taxes.
-Hightower's lawyer alleged that De Niro had been "unfairly decreasing" agreed-upon payments to her since they filed for divorce in 2018.
+On April 19, 2021, during a virtual divorce hearing, Robert De Niro's lawyer argued he was working at an unsustainable pace to support Grace Hightower and pay off back taxes, while Hightower's lawyer claimed De Niro had unfairly decreased agreed-upon payments since the divorce filing in 2018.

 In August 2022, Robert De Niro signed on to star in the Warner Bros. mob drama The Alto Knights, directed by Barry Levinson.